Who can provide medical practitioner services?

-- For non hospitalised clients, provide the expected recovery time, rehabilitation services required and limitations to the client's activities.
+- For non hospitalised clients, provide the expected recovery time, any rehabilitation or allied health services required (eg, physiotherapy, occupational therapy, gym program, etc) and limitations to the client's activities.

 We will accept the above information in a letter from a surgeon to a third party, such as the referring GP, if it is provided to us with notification from the surgeon clearly stating that this is a request for funding.

 For surgical procedures performed in a public or private hospital operating theatre, the principal surgeon must provide the hospital operation report generated at the time of the surgical procedure.

 - Date of report.